 The ZDO Management implements the function, ZDO_ProcessMgmtLeaveReq(), which offers access to the "NLME-LEAVE.request" primitive.
 The "NLME-LEAVE.request" allows a device to remove itself or remove a child device.
 The ZDO_ProcessMgmtLeaveReq() removes the device based on the provided IEEE address.
 If a device removes itself, it will wait for approximately 5 seconds and then reset.
-Once the device resets, it will come back up in an idle state.
-It will not attempt to associate or rejoin.
 If a device removes a child device it will remove the device from the local "association table".
 The NWK address will only be reused in the case where a child device is a ZigBee End Device.
 In the case of a child ZigBee Router, the NWK address will not be reused.

 If the parent of a child device leaves the network, the child will stay on the network.